bobllor/macdeploy/README.md

 # <p align="center">MacDeploy</p>

-*MacDeploy* is an automated deployment, file server used to deploy MacBook devices without the use of an MDM.
-The deployment process is powered by *Go and Bash*, automating user creation, package installation, Firewall & FileVault activation, FileVault key management, and logging.
-Communications between client and server is powered by *Python and Bash* with Flask and Gunicorn occur over HTTPS.
-It all wraps with *Docker* containerizing the deployment.

-***Security warning***: This server was built with the intention to be running on a *secure, private network*.
-It uses HTTPS to encrypt data with a self-signed cert.
-There is no additional security implemented.

-# Features

 No MDM?
 No JAMF?
 No problem!

-This is a light server and automation framework used to deploy MacBooks with minimal manual interactions needed.
+*MacDeploy* is a light-weight server and automation framework used to deploy MacBooks with minimal manual interactions needed.
 It features:
 - Automation of user creation, SecureToken handling, package installations, FileVault key handling, logging, and more.
 - Password change on login similar to that of Windows.
-- A lightweight file server to facilitate distribution and communications.
+- A lightweight file server to facilitate client-server communication and file distributing.
-- Easy deployment of the server and script anywhere, on any device.
+- Easy deployment the server and scripts anywhere, on any device.
 - Uses a self-signed certificate to utilize HTTPS for encryption of data transmitted via HTTP.
 - Customizable YAML configuration.

+***Security warning***: This server was built with the intention to be running on a *secure, private network*.
+There is no security implemented to handle a public facing server.

 # Table of Contents